Friday, December 24, 2010

 - Languages and scripts are "orthogonal'" . i.e. When we talk about a language's history, we talk about it independent of its scripts.
 There are often multiple scripts developed at various points for the same language.
 For e.g., Sanskrit was written in a script called Grantha in South India.
 Tamil had another script called Vattezhuthu.
 The current script for Sanskrit and many other north Indian languages is as you might know Devanagari.

 - From a religious perspective, the source of Hinduism as we know lies in the Vedas and Upanishads (some consider the Upanishads as part of the Vedas) and the puranas most of which are dated in the BCs.
 However Buddhism and Jainism made a strong push that almost pushed Hinduism out of India.
 You might remember Amartya Sen's characterization of India as a Buddhist/Jain country until the 5th century AD.
 Then Hinduism makes a big revival after the 5th century AD.
 And as many of you might know, the saints who are credited for Hinduism's modern revival (if you can call 1500 years old as modern) are Sankara, Ramanuja and Madhva who were proponents of the Advaita, Vishishtadvaita and Dvaita Hindu philosophies respectively.
-All three of them notably hailed from South India; they published their findings, ahem I mean wrote their philosophies in Sanskrit.
+All three of them notably hailed from South India; they wrote their philosophies in Sanskrit.

 That's all for now.